RunestoneInteractive/HomePage/pages/webwork.rst

    1. Something is not working with a WeBWorK problem.
 Or it has an accessibility issue.
 Or I want to design a new WeBWorK problem that behaves in a certain way.
 If I am not able to work it out using the user forums and reference information at the wiki, what can I do?

        `Alex <alex@runestoneinteractive.com>`_ is available to debug an existing WeBWorK problem or design a template problem from scratch.
 For Fall 2020, this is just a trial service to see how much time would be spent on such things.
-Starting in Fall 2021, this may become an add-on service for an additional fee, or it may no longer be offered.
+Starting in 2021, this may become an add-on service for an additional fee, or it may no longer be offered.

    1. What if I invest my time in this service, setting up some WeBWorK courses, but then I have to leave?
 For example, if this service goes away or it becomes a service with a fee that I am not able to pay.
 Will I be able to keep my content?